 I put the block of Shea Butter in an electric mixing bowl after breaking it up a bit and softening the mass as best I could with my hands to help the motor out.
 Then I added about three teaspoons of Jason’s vitamin E oil and turned on the mixer to a relatively high speed.

 I scraped everything down a few times and restarted the mixer.
 Then, after the mixture was well-softened, I added about 25 drops of essential oil and started the mixer again until it was whipped to the consistency of cake icing.
 I chose lavender to scent my batch of lotion, and was happy with the way it turned out.

 20-25 drops of your favorite essential oil

-This is a great gift for friends!
-Let me know if you try the recipe, or if you have your own recipe.
+This is a great gift for friends, and does a fantastic job deeply moisturizing my skin!
+Let me know if you try the recipe or if you have your own.
 The shea butter I used had an expiration date of about 12 months after the date of purchase, so that is the same expiration date I am assuming for my lotions to stay fresh.

 If you’d like support creating your own rituals, yardsteading and nature connection practices, check out The Handmade Life!
 There I offer nature-based coaching sessions, share herbal traditions, handcrafted goods, DIY workshops and herbal consultations.

 Can you use this on your face also?

 Hi – I don’t usually use it on my face.
 I’ve only used it on hands.